Supreme Court of Queensland: History

 Although the Brisbane Supreme Court initially served the needs of the entire colony of Queensland, it did not occupy a purpose-built building until 1879.
 Until then, the Brisbane Court sat at the Old Convict Barracks in Queen Street.
 These barracks were in disrepair and a number of improvements, including new sets of windows, had to be constructed to allow the continued sitting of the Court.
 Furthermore, on Sundays, the area of the barracks used by the Court was also used as a church.
 Although the Court's surroundings were not elaborate, Parliament did provide an annual grant towards the establishment of a Supreme Court Library from 1861 to 1879.

 By 1870, despite minor building modifications to the convict barracks, it had become clear that a new building was required to house the Brisbane Supreme Court.
 A site on George Street was selected and the prominent colonial architect, Francis Drummond Greville Stanley, submitted plans for an elaborate neoclassical building which was two storeys tall.
-These original plans featured stone floors and other sophisticated detail.
+These original plans featured stone floors and other sophisticated details.
 They were later modified for financial reasons and in 1875 John Petrie successfully tendered to construct the building.

 On 6 March 1879, the new Supreme Court opened.
 The entrance on the North Quay frontage had been designed as the main entrance but this was soon superseded by the George Street entrance.
 In 1880, iron gates were also added to the building.
 In 1931, the Queensland Public Works Department provided funds for the renovation of the interior of the Brisbane Supreme Court.

-On the night of 2 September 1968, the building that housed the Brisbane Supreme Court was damaged by arson.
+On the night of 1 September 1968, the building that housed the Brisbane Supreme Court was damaged by arson.
 It was subsequently demolished, and in 1976, it was replaced with a building designed by Bligh Jessup Bretnall and was opened by Queensland Governor Sir James Ramsay on 3 September 1981.